-MOTIONS FOR REARGUMENT – Amended [December 1, 2009
+MOTIONS FOR REARGUMENT – Amended December 1, 2009

-- A motion for reargument of a court order determining a motion shall be served within fourteen (14) days after the entry of the Court's order determining the original motion, or in the case of a court order resulting in a judgment, within fourteen (14) days after the entry of the judgment, and, unless the Court orders otherwise, shall be made returnable within the same amount of time as required for the original motion.
-The motion shall set forth concisely the matters or controlling decisions which counsel believes the Court has not considered.
+(a) A motion for reargument of a court order determining a motion must be served within fourteen (14) days after the entry of the Court's order determining the original motion, or in the case of a court order resulting in a judgment, within fourteen (14) days after the entry of the judgment, and, unless the Court orders otherwise, shall be made returnable within the same amount of time as required for the original motion.
+The motion must set forth concisely the matters or controlling decisions which counsel believes the Court has not considered.
 No oral argument shall be heard unless the Court grants the motion and specifically orders that the matter be re-argued orally.

-- The expense of any party in obtaining all or any part of a transcript for purposes of a new trial or for amended findings may be a cost taxable against the losing party.
+(b) The expense of any party in obtaining all or any part of a transcript for purposes of a new trial or for amended findings may be a cost taxable against the losing party.

 Subdivision (a) of this rule is derived from Former Local Bankruptcy Rule 13(j) and is an adaptation of Civil Rule 6.3 of the Local District Rules.
 Subdivision (b) of this rule is derived from Former Local Bankruptcy Rule 33 and is an adaptation of Civil Rule 12 of the Former District Rules.

-This rule does not apply to motions made under Bankruptcy Rule3008 or 9024.
+This rule does not apply to motions made under Bankruptcy Rule 3008 or 9024.

 Subdivision (a) of this rule was amended in 2009 to change the time periods from ten (10) to fourteen (14) days.
 The purpose of the amendment was to conform the time periods in this rule to the 2009 time-related amendments to the Federal Rules of Bankruptcy Procedure.
 Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than thirty (30) days were changed so that the number of days is in multiples of seven (7), thereby reducing the likelihood that time periods will end on a Saturday or Sunday.